Ask an Atheist Tabling

 - Suggested Walkthrough

-This is a great event a group can use to help dispel some of the mythology around atheists and to appear open and inviting on your campus.
-A tabling event would require a minimum of two-people with a commitment for a few hours.
-The volunteers to staff the table should be able to articulate their viewpoints in a clear and precise fashion.
-It would help if the volunteers are from a diverse background (as in atheists raised as such, those who deconverted, or others who may not call themselves "atheists").
+This is a great event a group can use to help dispel some of the misconceptions around atheists and to appear open and inviting on your campus.
+A tabling event would require a minimum of two people with a commitment for a few hours.
+The people who volunteer to staff the table should be able to articulate their viewpoints clearly and precisely.
+It helps to have volunteers from a diverse background - those who were raise atheists, those who deconverted, or others who may not call themselves "atheists".
 Ask an Atheist Tabling is relatively inexpensive and the SSA can help your group with tabling resources if enough time is given to plan ahead.
-A planning period of at least one week is suggested.
+A planning period of at least two weeks is suggested.
 If your group is unable to have an actual table, having your group members walk around with Ask an Atheist stickers on is still a great way to participate in the event.

 Flyers about atheism, FAQ sheet with a list of common questions and answers about atheism, Ask an Atheist stickers to be worn by all members, some books on atheism on the table which you can point to for further reading, cookies/candy on the table as a sign of goodwill.
 A table can usually be reserved through your school or university.
-Please remember to have seasonally appropriate gear.
+Be sure to reserve the table space well in advance so you get the day you want.